-Goals: The Environmental Justice and the Common Good Initiative (EJCGI) is happy to announce our newest research grant opportunities.
+Goals: The Environmental Justice and the Common Good Initiative (EJCGI) is happy to announce our newest research grant opportunities, in partnership with the Miller Center for Social Entrepreneurship.

 To advance Santa Clara University's vision to create a more humane, just, and sustainable world, EJCGI will support projects involving research on environmental justice, especially research involving a community-engaged approach.